ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 ---------------------
 The Ansible ACI modules provide a user-friendly interface to managing your ACI environment using Ansible playbooks.

-For instance ensuring that a specific tenant exists, is done using the following Ansible task:
+For instance ensuring that a specific tenant exists, is done using the following Ansible task using module `aci_tenant <aci_tenant>`:

 .. code-block:: yaml